khofstetter94/khofstetter94.github.io/class-201/201-class-14-reading-notes.md

 - **3D Transforms** - work on both the x and y axes, as well as the z axis.
 Helps define not only the length and width of an element, but also the depth.
 Use three new transform values, rotateX, rotateY, and rotateZ
   - **rotateX** value allows you to rotate an element around the x axis, as if it were being bent in half horizontally
-  - **rotateX** value allows you to rotate an element around the x axis, as if it were being bent in half horizontally
+  - **rotateY** value allows you to rotate an element around the Y axis, as if it were being bent in half vertically
   - **rotateZ** value allows an element to be rotated around the z axis

 - **3D Scale** - elements may be scaled on the z axis